 ANSWER: Check out this article—How to Build Discipline in the Shortest Amount of Time.

-QUESTION: I am going into the Navy in the fall of 2019, and I want to be a SEAL.
-Can you give me some info on how to pass the physical test for BUD/S?
+QUESTION: Can you give me some info on how to pass the physical test for BUD/S?

 ANSWER: Yes—check out this article, Navy SEAL BUD/S PST Tips.